OuiSURF/Surf_Maps/README.md

 ## Last update

-25th August 2024 - Last maps added: surf_crucible - 849 Maps
+06th September 2024 - Last maps added: surf_twist - 850 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.